 Fledging time: 32-37 days

-Movements: Most British Kestrels are fairly sedentary, with some 75% not moving more than 70km from their natal area.
+Most British Kestrels are fairly sedentary, with some 75% not moving more than 70km from their natal area.
 As with most birds of prey, however, young birds may travel more widely before settling to breed.
-Kestrels can easily travel over open water, and regularly cross the North Sea.
+Kestrels can easily travel over open water and regularly cross the North Sea.
 Many Scandinavian birds, escaping harsh winters, will winter in the UK.
+Our Kestrel, known elsewhere in its range as Common Kestrel, is one of a group of similar species many of which are extremely range-restricted island species.

 Our Mission